Table of contents

 It is up to you to decide which unit to use for your products: kilograms (kg) or pounds (lbs), depending on the type of products you’re selling.

-It’s a good idea to have both units listed for each product, but to avoid the hassle, you can just pick one and stay consistent with it throughout your website.
+It’s a good idea to have both units listed for each product but to avoid the hassle, you can just pick one and stay consistent with it throughout your website.

 7. Category

 Categories allow you to organize your products.
 These categories can be based on your product’s functionality, demographics, customer needs, or preferences.
-When thinking about products, the largest thing is usually a category while the smallest is an individual item.

 Categories make it easier for your customers to navigate across your website and find what they’re looking for.